ddc-java/ddc-day/typography.md

 : An ellipsis is used to indicate an omitted section of text, or an omitted portion of a list or sequence.
 (In conversational-style writing, it's also used to indicate a long pause---often in the middle of a sentence---or an incomplete thought or statement.)
 It's common to type 3 periods in place of an ellipsis (some style guides even prefer 3 periods---especially when using a fixed-width font); however, most modern fonts include an ellipsis character, with a width equal to that of the "M" character in that font.

 : Conveniently, the substitute character sequence that kramdown translates to the ellipsis is, in fact, 3 consecutive periods (`...`).
-Note that the only reason to have more than 3 periods in a row is if the omitted text is preceded or followed by a period marking the end of the previous or same sentence.
-(If the omitted text consists of 1 or more complete sentences, the ellipsis is generally assumed to include the closing period.)
+In general, avoid using more than 3 periods in a row, with no intervening spaces.
+For example, if the omitted text immediately follows a complete sentence, that sentence would end with a period (or other terminal punctuation), followed by a space, and then the ellipsis.

 --- (em dash)